GiorgioBrux/sankaku-client/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise explanation of the expected behavior.

 **What is the current behavior?**
-A clear and concise explanation of the expected behavior.
+A clear and concise explanation of the current behavior.

 **Other information** (e.g. detailed explanation, stacktraces, related issues, suggestions how to fix) Other info if you wish.